bk/wmk/readme.md

   `page.pandoc_filters`, `page.pandoc_options`, `page.pandoc_input_format`,
   `page.pandoc_output_format`: See the description of these options in the section on the configuration file, above.

+- `page.POSTPROCESS`: This contains a list of processing instructions which are called on the rendered HTML just before writing it to the output directory.
+  Each instruction is either a function (placed into `POSTPROCESS` by a shortcode) or a string (possibly specified in the frontmatter).
+If the latter, it points to a function entry in the `autoload` dict imported from either the project's `py/wmk_autoload.py` file or the theme's `py/wmk_theme_autoload.py` file.
+In either case, the function receives the html as the first argument while the rest of the arguments constitute the template context.
+It should return the processed html.

+- `page.PREPROCESS`: This is analogous to `page.POSTPROCESS`, except that the instructions in the list are applied to the Markdown just before converting it to HTML.
+The function receives two arguments: the Markdown document text and the `page` object.
+It should return the altered Markdown.

 Note that if two files in the same directory have the same slug, they may both be rendered to the same output file; it is unpredictable which of them will go